FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Pitstop - Garage Management System/README.md

 The obtained results reveals that the Customer Management service exhibit the most significant level of Centrality Afferent Coupling within the system, with 4 inbound dependencies.
 This is because the service generates a CustomerRegistered event that is utilized by four other services.
 This results in a Design-Time Coupling between the Customer services and the other services, as modifying the event might necessitate changes in the linked services.
 The Workshop management, Invoice, and Time services follow a similar pattern, each having 3, 2, and 2 inbound dependencies correspondingly.

-The PageRank algorithm results reveal that the services highlited previously by the Degree Centrality Afferent Coupling algorithm (Workshop Management, Notification, and Invoice) have also an important PageRank score.
-This finding aligns with the previous algorithm’s results which also emphasized the significance of these services in terms of incoming dependencies.
+The pagerank analysis reveals that Customer management holds a significance of 0.39, while Vehicle services has a score of 0.31.
+Workshop Management is valued at 0.27, and Invoice at 0.23.
+These findings highlight the importance of Customer management within the architecture, followed by Vehicle services and Workshop Management.
+This hierarchy is determined by the extent of dependencies each service has and their criticality to other services in the system.

-The Triangle Count algorithm results has shown that the Notification, and Invoice services participates only in 1 triangle, while the Workshop Management service participates in 4 triangles, making the Workshop Management the important service in the architecture.
+The results from the Triangle Count algorithm show that the Workshop management service has involvement in 4 triangular relationships, whereas the Customer management service is linked to 3 triangles.
+This indicates these services are dependent on other services that are also dependent on one another.
+As a result modification to these services may result in adjustment s to the other services depending on them.

-The results of the Local Clustering Coefficient algorithm show that the Workshop Management has the higher value with a score of 0.4, suggesting that approximately half of the services associated with this service are also connected to each other.
+According to the Local Clustering Coefficient algorithm, Customer Management exhibits a coefficient of 0.5, whereas Workshop Management registers a value of 0.4.
+This indicates that half of the services linked to these two services are also connected.
+The vehicle service has a value of 1 since the Front-end service calls upon the workshop management service.

 ## Proposed architecture